 All FDA black box warnings are at the end of this fact sheet.
 Please review before taking this medication.

-Aripiprazole is a medication that treats schizophrenia.
+Aripiprazole is a medication that works in the brain to treat schizophrenia.
 It is also known as a second generation antipsychotic (SGA) or atypical antipsychotic.
 Aripiprazole rebalances dopamine and serotonin to improve thinking, mood, and behavior.

 Symptoms of schizophrenia include: